 - 1. Loosen the three bottom mounting screws until there is approximately 1/8 inch (3 mm) clearance between the screw head and the wall plate. - 2.
 Remove the HandPunch from its carton. - 3.
 At the base of the HandPunch is a piano hinge with three keyhole shaped slots that correspond with the three lower mounting screws.
-Align and hang the HandPunch from the three lower mounting screws (see Figure 12-3 on page 46). - 4.
-Tighten all three lower mounting screws. - 5.
-The HandPunch is now ready for its wiring connections.
+Align and hang the HandPunch from the three lower mounting screws (see below).

-Figure 12-3: Attaching the HandPunch to the Wall Plate
+Figure 13-1: Attaching the HandPunch to the Wall Plate